algolia/sphinx-docsearch/docs/themes.md

 - [Alabaster](https://alabaster.readthedocs.io/en/latest/)
 - [Pydata Sphinx theme](https://pydata-sphinx-theme.readthedocs.io/en/stable/)

-For other themes, add [custom templates and custom CSS](/customization.md).
+For other themes, you can add the DocSearch UI with [custom templates and custom CSS](/customization.md).